rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Priority:  LOW

-:Progress: In progress (minimal requirement met)
+:Progress: Done

 :Progress message:

-It is possible to simulate thermal storage assets with the MVS that are simulated analogously to the BESS, which fulfills the requirement.
+It is possible to simulate thermal storage assets with the MVS.
+Their model is analogous to the BESS, which fulfills the requirement.
 They are defined by:

-* Charging and discharging efficiencies
-* Max/Min SOC
+* :ref:`C-rate <crate-label>`

-:ToDo:

-The definition of an initial SOC of the thermal storages was dropped, as this does not seem relevant considering the project duration of 20 a.

-The simplification of a thermal storage asset as basically a BESS can be especially difficult for the end user, in case that the input data needed can not be estimated.
-One should consider using the oemof.thermal thermal storage object.
+* :ref:`Maximum <socmax-label>` and :ref:`minimum <socmin-label>` state of charge (SOC)
+* Charge- and discharge (constant or time series, equivalent to roundtrip-efficiency) as well as self-discharge rate (comp. :ref:`efficiency <efficiency-label>`)
+* It is possible to define :ref:`socin-label`, the initial storage charge at the beginning of the optimization period, which is most immportant for short-term optimizations.

+Adding another level of detail, it is possible to model a :ref:`stratified_tes`, with additional parameters :ref:`fixed_thermal_losses_relative-label` and :ref:`fixed_thermal_losses_absolute-label`.

 FUN-MVS-15 - Autonomous operation data
 ######################################